 Several notes when ordering a MacBook Air:

 See ISC's Notebook Purchasing Guide for more configuration hints.
-As of July 2011, configuring a MacBook Air 11.6-inch to the Value Notebook specification can be done for approximately $1,200.
-A MacBook Air 13-inch can be built to the Lightweight Notebook specification for approximately $1,500.
-The University's Computer Connection has new MacBook Air configurations available for order.
+As of January 2008, configuring a MacBook Air to the Lightweight Notebook specification can be done for approximately $2,000.

---John Mulhern III, Lead for Client Technologies, ISC Technology Support Services (July 29, 2011)
+--John Mulhern III, Senior Project Leader, ISC Technology Support Services (January 15th, 2008)

 Information Systems and Computing